RTEMS/rtems-docs/user/bsps/arm/imxrt.rst

                      -I ${PREFIX}/arm-rtems6/imxrt1052/lib/include \
                      -include "YOUR.dts" /dev/null | \
             dtc -O dtb -o "YOUR.dtb" -b 0 -p 64
-  sh> rtems-bin2c -C -N imxrt_dtb "YOUR.dtb" "YOUR.c"
+  sh> rtems-bin2c -A 8 -C -N imxrt_dtb "YOUR.dtb" "YOUR.c"

+You'll get a C file which defines the `imxrt_dtb` array.
 Make sure that your new C file is compiled and linked into the application.
+It will overwrite the existing definition of the `imxrt_dtb` in RTEMS.

 PLL Settings
 ------------